Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 If you update the project:

  * Don't forget to run `doctrine:migrations:migrate` to take care of DB modifications.
- * Do the following command `npm run dump-js-config` (or dump-js-config:win for windows system) to create the js config file
+ * Do the following command `npm run dump-js-config` (or dump-js-config:w for windows system) to create the js config file

 ## webpack